davelevine/portfolio/data/projects/atomic-url.md

     - screenshot: 01-home.webp
     - screenshot: 02-home.webp
       description: >-
-              A URL shortener proof of concept built using Cloudflare Workers to show how one builds an actual URL shortener service using serverless computing.
+              A proof of concept for a URL shortener developed with Cloudflare Workers, demonstrating the process of creating a fully functional URL shortening service using serverless architecture.

 ---

 ## Description

-A URL shortener proof of concept built using Cloudflare Workers to show how one builds an actual URL shortener service using serverless computing.
+A proof of concept for a URL shortener developed with Cloudflare Workers, demonstrating the process of creating a fully functional URL shortening service using serverless architecture.

 ## Key Takeaways